PHPoole/gist.phpoole.org/README.md

 # gist.phpoole.org

-> Turns a GitHub Gist in a static Web page.
+> Turns a GitHub Gist into a static Web page.

+:warning: This is a Proof of Concept!

 ## Installation